DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/cluster-interconnect.md

-# Multi-cloud network interconnection
+# Multicloud network interconnection

-Multi-cloud network interconnection is a set of solutions provided in the multi-cluster mode when the networks between the multi-clusters are not connected to each other (Pods cannot directly establish communication).
+Multicloud network interconnection is a set of solutions provided in the multi-cluster mode when the networks between the multi-clusters are not connected to each other (Pods cannot directly establish communication).
 It can quickly connect the networks of multiple clusters to realize cross-cluster Pods visit each other.

 ## Application scenarios

-If your environment meets the following conditions, you can try to use the multi-cloud network interconnection function:
+If your environment meets the following conditions, you can try to use the multicloud network interconnection function:

 1. Multiple clusters on the same mesh
 2. Pod networks in multiple clusters cannot be directly connected (including Pod CIDR conflicts, etc.)

 !!! note

-     Multi-cloud networking is only available for managed meshs.
+     Multicloud networking is only available for managed meshs.

 ## Glossary